General Business Courses

 Specific topic announced as the course is offered.
 Typically used for Overseas Study Tours.

 BUS-X 483 Undergraduate Internship in Business (1 cr.)

 Professional practice internship focused on one or more business concentration areas.
 Students must submit internship proposal form to Division office at least three weeks prior to planned start date.
 To be considered for the current semester, proposal forms must be received by midterm for spring/fall and by end of session 1 for summer.
 Students receive work experience in cooperating firms or agencies.
 Comprehensive written reports required.
-Permission required.